Setting up and running connectors

 key: user.key

-• tls: If Event Streams instance is secured with TLS encryption, configure the spec.tls field of KafkaConnect custom resource with reference to required certificates for connecting securely to Kafka listeners.
+• tls: If your Event Streams instance endpoints require TLS encrypted connections, configure the spec.tls field of KafkaConnect custom resource with reference to required certificates for connecting securely to Kafka listeners.

 tls: